 "Guess that means it's up to you, sport.
 Bring whatever other cleaning shit you have and I'll deal with the biohazard over here, okay?"
 Dave jerked his thumb in the direction of the mess Bridgette had made on the floor near the toilet.

-When he returned toting a bucket of cleaning supplies and his microfiber mop, Dave was once again crouched in front of a lolling Bridgette, this time wiping her face with a washcloth.
+When he returned toting a bucket of cleaning supplies and his microfiber mop, Dave was once again crouched in front of a lolling Bridgette, wiping her face with a washcloth.
 "I really didn't expect it this time," he told her, running a hand over the top of her chestnut bob.
-"New job, nice place, fancy boyfriend.
+"Nice job, decent place, fancy boyfriend.
 Thought you were through with this shit, babe."

 Ben cleared his throat.